ruilisi/rails-pangu/README.md

 While there are lots of solutions which hook `devise` and `jwt` together, this repo is better implemented from our point of view.

-We implmented a devise-jwt blacklist policy leveraging the power of `redis` in [app/models/jwt_blacklist.rb](https://github.com/ruilisi/rails-devise-jwt/blob/master/app/models/jwt_blacklist.rb).
+We implmented a devise-jwt denylist policy leveraging the power of `redis` in [app/models/jwt_denylist.rb](https://github.com/ruilisi/rails-devise-jwt/blob/master/app/models/jwt_denylist.rb).

 #### 🚀 Postgres
 We use postgres as default database store cause sqlite3 will be replaced sooner or later when the traffic of one web server becomes lager enough